If you’ve been looking to spice up your meals with “better for your health” options, you are going to love these green plantain chips.

 Green plantains are a nutrient-rich food, providing essential vitamins such as A and B-6, magnesium, potassium, copper and manganese.
 Instead of avoiding them because of blood-sugar concerns, pair them with a low-glycemic-index, fiber-rich food, such as a green salad, along with a protein-rich food, both of which will help lower the overall glycemic load of your meal and limit any increase in blood sugar levels.

-Plantains also contain more vitamin A and C than bananas.
+Plantains also contain more vitamins A and C than bananas.
 The paleo diet doesn’t limit how many plantains you can eat, although too much of anything isn’t a good idea.

 On my last trip to Cali-Colombia (here’s a video of the city), I found out that there is a place called “El Palacio del Colesterol” or The Cholesterol Palace.
 It is basically a strip of stores where vendors and clients gather up to enjoy the flavors of mainly– fried foods like the platter above.
 I know it looks scrumptious– but it ain’t going to look that pretty in your arteries.